 When you assign your students articles to read for a class, how do you make those articles available to them?
 Do you give them citations and tell them to find the articles on their own?
 Do you retrieve the articles yourself and upload copies to Canvas?

 Be aware that downloading copies of articles from BGSU library databases and then uploading them to Canvas for your students may violate copyright law.
-Database vendors generally do not allow this sort of use in their contracts (but see the box below for exceptions).
-It also gives the library better statistics about the use of databases.
+Database vendors generally do not allow this sort of use in their contracts though there are exceptions.
+This practice also undercounts the library's statistics on use of our resources.

 Not all persistent URLs are proxied URLs.
 Proxying a URL prompts off-campus users for a login.

 To ensure that your links work for off-campus users, make sure that the URL begins with http://ezproxy.bgsu.edu/login?url=

 If you are linking to articles in open-access journals or to freely available web content, you don't have to worry about this.

 A permalink is a permanent or persistent link/URL.
 It does not fail or stop working after you exit the article or database.
 A permalink points to an article, allowing the reader to go directly to it without re-creating a search in a database.

 If a database is down or otherwise malfunctioning, it's okay to upload an article to Canvas temporarily so that your students can still access it.
 For this reason, it's a good idea to download copies of any articles you assign, just in case.